veit/python-basics-tutorial/docs/types/strings/operators-functions.rst

 convert character strings into integer or floating point numbers.
 If a character string is passed that cannot be interpreted as a number of the specified type, these functions trigger a :class:`python3:ValueError` exception.
-Exceptions are explained in more detail in :doc:`control flows
+Exceptions are explained in more detail in :doc:`control flow
-<../../control-flows/exceptions>`.
+<../../control-flow/exceptions>`.
 You can also pass :class:`python3:int` an
 optional second :doc:`parameter  <../../functions/params>` that specifies the numerical base to be used when interpreting the string: